droscy/thermod-monitor-dbstats/README.md

   strftime('%Y-%m', datetime(switchoff_time, 'unixepoch', 'localtime')) as month,
   round(sum((switchoff_time-switchon_time) / 60)) as heating_on_time
 from thermod_stats
+  where cooling = 0  -- change to 1 to have the cooling system
 group by 1,2
 order by 1,2;
 ```